Flipped Classroom Pros and Cons

 Enhanced engagement for teaching assistants and support staff

 Teaching assistants are under-used in flipped classrooms.
 Many schools task these people with behavior control.
-They are unaware or do not know of what the curriculum happens to be.
+They are unaware or do not know what the curriculum happens to be.
 By publishing the materials online for everybody to access, the support staff for a classroom can assist with the process of student engagement.
-That, eventually, assists students learn more efficiently.
+That, eventually, assists students to learn more efficiently.

 Materials used repetitively